Proof-of-Learning with Incentive Security: Abstract

 \section{Abstract}

 Most concurrent blockchain systems rely heavily on the Proof-of-Work (PoW) or Proof-of-Stake (PoS) mechanisms for decentralized consensus and security assurance.
-However, the substantial energy expenditure stemming from computationally intensive yet meaningless tasks has raised considerable concerns surrounding traditional PoW approaches, and the PoS mechanism, while free of energy consumption, is subject to security and economic issues.
+However, the substantial energy expenditure stemming from computationally intensive yet meaningless tasks has raised considerable sustainability concerns surrounding traditional PoW approaches, and the PoS mechanism, while free of energy consumption, is subject to security and economic issues.
 Addressing these issues, the paradigm of Proof-of-Useful-Work (PoUW) seeks to employ challenges of practical significance as PoW, thereby imbuing energy consumption with tangible value.
-While previous efforts in Proof of Learning (PoL) explored the utilization of deep learning model training Stochastic Gradient Descent (SGD) tasks as PoUW challenges, recent research has revealed its vulnerabilities to adversarial attacks and the theoretical hardness in crafting a byzantine-secure PoL mechanism.
+On the other hand, the trustworthiness of the training processes is also crucial for the initiative of Decentralized AI (DeAI).
+While previous efforts in Proof of Learning (PoL) explored the utilization of deep learning model training {and verification} of Stochastic Gradient Descent (SGD) tasks as PoUW challenges, recent research has revealed its vulnerabilities to adversarial attacks and the theoretical hardness in crafting a byzantine-secure PoL mechanism.